Th3CL0wnS3c/forticonvert/README.md

+Old project, not up-do-date.
+Will be redone when got time to do it.

+Use at your own risk.

 # forticonvert

 Forticonvert is a bash tool to convert CSV files containing fortigate configuration such as static routes, filter policy...